 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Place the garlic powder, onion powder, paprika, brown sugar, salt, and black pepper in a small bowl and mix to create your homemade spice rub.
+STEP ONE: Create the spice rub by mixing the garlic powder, onion powder, paprika, brown sugar, salt, and black pepper in a small bowl.
 Apply it to the pork, making sure it’s evenly coated.

-STEP TWO: Add the seasoned pork to the bottom of your slow cooker and cover with the chicken broth, Worcestershire sauce, apple cider vinegar, and sliced onions.
+STEP TWO: Add the seasoned pork to the bottom of the slow cooker and cover it with the chicken broth, Worcestershire sauce, apple cider vinegar, and sliced onions.

 STEP FIVE: To make the optional sauce, strain the liquid from the slow cooker into a saucepan and simmer over medium for about 10-15 minutes.
 When the sauce reduces and thickens, pour it over the pulled pork before serving.

-I usually make my pulled pork recipe in a slow cooker for sandwiches, sliders, pork tacos, and my favorite — pulled pork mac and cheese!
+I love making my pulled pork recipe in a slow cooker for sandwiches, sliders, pork tacos, and my gameday favorites: pulled pork mac and cheese or nachos!

-I love serving it alongside coleslaw, cornbread, baked beans, potato salad, corn on the cob, or some salad for a full dinner.
+For a full dinner, I usually serve it alongside coleslaw, cornbread, baked beans, potato salad, corn on the cob, or a nice salad.

 What is the best cut of pork for slow cooker pulled pork?